 Open bites due to a changing relationship between maxilla and mandible

 Now I want to discuss the possibilities if the problem is due to the relationship of the mandible to the maxilla.

 This usually means the hand-articulated models fit well, but the patient can't get their anterior teeth together.
 This is a common outcome following degenerative joint disease, but can also be an outcome of having a significant shift between the patient's seated condylar position and their habitual occlusion.

 In these patients, their anterior teeth would have likely touched at some point in time, and will probably show evidence of some wear, such as a lack of mamelons.
-The open bite may be progressively getting worse, with the rate being dependent upon the rate of the progression of the degenerative process (as seen in the main image).
+The open bite may be progressively getting worse, with the rate being dependent upon the rate of the progression of the degenerative process (Figure 8).

 In contrast, a patient with an open bite that is related to a change in the relationship of the maxilla to the mandible (from the lateral pterygoid muscle releasing and the mandible retruding) will typically have a history of some dental treatment.
 It could have been a restoration of a posterior tooth, extraction of a posterior tooth, appliance therapy or the initiation of orthodontic therapy.

 No matter what the dental treatment is, the open bite will likely have developed more quickly — and in some cases, this will happen immediately following treatment, not slowly and progressively.
 All of these possibilities make diagnosing the correct etiology critical prior to starting on a path of treatment to correct the open bite.
 In future articles, I'll discuss how to more definitively diagnose if the joint condition is the etiology.